amulyaa-19/EventSphere/Readme.md

 ### Google Sign-In Integration

-- Google OAuth 2.0 login using Passport.js
-- Users can sign in with their Google account
+- Secure login using **Firebase Authentication with Google Sign-In**
-- Integrated with existing JWT-based authentication system
+- Firebase issues ID tokens that are verified in the backend using **Firebase Admin SDK**
+- No manual password handling or session management required
+- Event registrations are tied to the authenticated Firebase UID

 ### Admin Features